bryanparthum/environmental_economics/case_studies/case_study_1/README.md

 This repo provides instructions, code, and data to estimate a travel cost model from [Seller, Stoll, and Chavas (1985)](https://bryanparthum.github.io/environmental_economics/case_studies/case_study_1/papers/Seller_et_al_1985_LandEcon-travel_cost.pdf).

 # Install R and RStudio
-As mentioned [above](#requirements), this case study requires the use of the *R* programming language. *R* is free and available for download [here](https://www.r-project.org/).
+This case study requires the use of the *R* programming language. *R* is free and available for download [here](https://www.r-project.org/).
 While you can use *R* on it's own, downloading *RStudio* provides a welcoming environment (an integrated development environment, or IDE) that is useful for replication and allows use of the *Rmarkdown* functionality.
 It is free and available for download [here](https://www.rstudio.com/products/rstudio/).

 # Optional: Install GitHub
 *Github* is free and available for download [here](https://desktop.github.com/). *Github* is used to house this repository and by installing and using it to clone the repository one will simplify the replication procedure.
 However, you could also simply download a zipped file version of this repository, unzip in the desired location on your machine, and follow the replication procedures outlined below.